eddiegmshim/Projects-from-School/Java/Data-Mining/README.md

-Cleans and organizes data taken from NYC Open Data.
+Cleans and organizes a dataset taken from NYC Open Data.